mbailey/notes/docs/software/obs/README.md

 ## Questions

 - Can I playback recordings from within OBS?
 [Answer](questions/playback-recordings.md)
-- How can I stop OBS from silencing the output when I play back recording in vlc? # ai!
+- How can I stop OBS from silencing the output when I play back recording in vlc?
+[Answer](questions/silence-vlc-playback.md)
 ## Install

 ### fedora